MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/fa-how-depreciate-amortize.md

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Fixed Asset G/L Journal**, and then choose the related link.
 2. Create an initial journal line and fill in the fields as necessary.
 3. In the **FA Posting Type** field, select **Depreciation**.
 4. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for depreciation posting.
-For more information, see the "To set up fixed asset posting groups" section in [How to: Set Up General Fixed Asset Information](fa-how-setup-general.md).
+For more information, see the "To set up fixed asset posting groups" section in [Set Up General Fixed Asset Information](fa-how-setup-general.md).
 5. On the **Home** tab, choose **Post** to post the journal.

 If you have set up fixed asset allocation keys to allocate amounts to different departments or projects, the amounts are allocated during posting.
-For more information, see [How to: Set Up General Fixed Assets Information](fa-how-setup-general.md).
+For more information, see [Set Up General Fixed Assets Information](fa-how-setup-general.md).

 ## <a name="to-calculate-allocations-in-the-fixed-asset-gl-journal"></a>To calculate allocations in the fixed asset G/L journal
 If a fixed asset is used by several departments, periodic depreciation can be automatically allocated to these departments according to a user-defined allocation table.